minhduc29/E-Teams/README.md

 - There maybe some errors or bugs that we haven't known, if they occur, don't worry, just easily reload the page.
 If it still occur, please contact us.

+- You may click twice on some button to activate its functionality.

 - This website is currently in experiments.
-We're working really hard to improve our website.
+We're working really hard to improve and update our website.

 - We're really happy that we've received some positive feedback from users.
 Thanks you guys!